maihd/lite/README.md

 - Add clang-format

 ## TODOs
-- Fix BOM on C# files.
+- Fix BOM on `C#` files.
+- Add polyfill `table.unpack`.
 - Fast or flexible, friendly experience on IO operations.
 (Maybe add async IO)
 - Use fast string algorithms (code editting are working on string heavily)
 - Convert to use native API instead of large library like SDL.
 - Make app more robust.
+- Bootstrap version for debugging and development.
+- Display launching messagebox with style and helper.
 - Add more render backends: OpenGL, Vulkan, Dear ImGui.
 - Compile to Lua to bytecode.
-- Package data.
-- exe-only application. (data embed into exe)
+- Package data. exe-only application. (data embed into exe, faster startup)
 - Make it embedding ready.
+- Better mouse interacting.
+- Software distributing
+    - Installer
+    - Add item to OS context menu.

 ## Customization
 Additional functionality can be added through plugins which are available from